WEC-Sim/WEC-Sim/docs/_include/added_mass.rst

 The core issue with this combined mass formulation is that Simscape Multibody, and most other physics software, do not allow a generic body to have a degree-of-freedom specific mass.
 For example, a rigid body can't have one mass for surge motion and another mass for heave motion.
 Simscape rigid bodies only have one translational mass, a 1x3 moment of inertia matrix, and 1x3 product of inertia matrix.

+Note that the body mass used to define the gravitational force is not adjusted as gravity does not act on any added mass contributions.
+The gravity force will always depend on the unadjusted body mass.
+The gravity force is lumped with the sum of remaining forces in the rest of this section for simplicity.

 WEC-Sim's Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^